 - Having a leg that was only meant for walking and light jogging also created asymmetries in my running form.
 The foot was just not designed to give me the propulsion I needed to match the strength of my right leg.
 As my left leg muscles began to feel taxed, I could feel my lower back tightening and the resulting back pain begin to creep in.

-I finished the 10 miles with a pace of 12:00/mile…far from any PRs and definitely not something I’d write home about.
+I finished the 10 miles with a pace of 12:00/mile…far from any PRs.
 It also put into perspective for me that I could put in countless miles, but it could not replace what a running leg could do for me and my goals as an athlete.